Unsupported browser or browser configuration.

 Senvion presents its largest 2 MW turbine series for India

 Senvion launched four new products in the market at Windergy India.
 The turbines in the two-megawatt class with the series name Senvion 2.XM are available for sale in India.
-The Senvion 2.XM modular platform is well adapted to Indian market and its climate conditions achieving constant yield at high temperatures up to +50 C.
+The Senvion 2.XM platform is well adapted to Indian market and its climate conditions achieving constant yield at high temperatures up to +50 C.